This article was updated on June 27, 2017.

 Canada may be the best country in the world to live in, but that doesn’t mean that it’s easy to get established.
 People come to Canada dreaming of obtaining greater financial security and opportunities for themselves and their families, but they often spend years struggling to build up credit, find a decent job and grow their wealth.

 As Canada’s personal finance magazine, MoneySense wants to help newcomers get established as quickly and painlessly as possible.
-In the pages that follow, we provide a quick overview of the most important things you need to know to build a strong financial future here.
-We’ll tell you the essential things to do during your first days in the country, and show you how to get a head start on getting a job, building credit, buying a home and investing.
+In the article that follows, we provide a quick overview of the most important things you need to know in order to build a strong financial future in Canada.
+We’ll tell you the essential things to do during your first days in the country, and show you how to get a head start on getting a job, building credit, taking care of your family, buying a home and investing.
 Along the way, you’ll meet people who have been through the immigration process already, who share their tips for making the transition easier.

 Even if you’re a long-time citizen, if you’re new to investing, or buying insurance, or you’re trying to establish a strong credit history for the first time, this report is for you.
 When it comes to our finances, we’re all beginners at one time or another, and every beginner can use a helping hand.

 MoneySense offers tips on what newcomers should do when they first arrive to Canada

 What to do during your first few weeks in Canada:

 - Apply for your Social Insurance Number (SIN).
 You will need this to get a job and to get access to government programs and benefits.